sleepychloe/ft_kalman/README.md

 Now you have initial position, initial velocity, and acceleration,<br>
 and you can calculate the position after 0.01 second(=∆t) with Newton's laws of motion.<br>
 <br>
-Compute until the GPS position is received from the server(Kalman filter predict)<br>
+Compute until the GPS position is received from the server(Kalman filter predict),<br>
-You can compare the calculation result and the actual position every 3 seconds.(Kalman filter update)<br>
+and you can compare the calculation result and the actual position every 3 seconds(Kalman filter update).<br>
 <br>
 ### How to initialize Kalman filter
 ⋅ predicted state x̂ₖ = Fₖ * x̂ₖ₋₁<br>